NepaliBaabu/Non-code-party/README.md

 - In God we trust.
 All others must bring data.
 - Need to be courageous to push commit
+- You can do PR's regarding anything this will guide you how to contribute to the open source project in near future

 # Contributing